dplamenov/php-mvc/documentation/05database.md

 - To sent raw query use the following syntax: <br>
 <pre><code>$database->query('ALTER TABLE `users`')</code></pre>
-And you can use for normal select query if you want to use your way processing result.
+And you can use for normal select query if you want to use your way processing result data.
 <pre><code>$database->query('SELECT * FROM `pages`')</code></pre>
 - Don`t use query() method use when you need to use dynamic data.